Start the conversation - 10 step guide

 Step 8: For example they might say they have to pick up younger sibling or you could arrange to call them if they send you a message.

-Step 9: Reassure them that most people there age and older do not carry knives
+Step 9: Reassure them that most people their age and older do not carry knives

 Step 10: Explain they can always report their concerns about anyone carrying a knife anonymously through Fearless, an organisation designed to help young people.